spicyjack/mayhem-docs/idgames_sync.md

   with 'ERR' and original sender's verb/action word

 ## Done ##
+23Oct2013 - Split `idgames_sync.pl` into separate files/modules
+- Add a target to the `Makefile` that can recombine all the files back into one file
+- Go one step further and compact the file?
+  - Not really needed, since the file won't be downloaded?
+  - Would it help speed up the parser at all?

+12Sep2013 - Deleting files in the local copy of the archive
+- The local copy of the archive is not verified against the ls-laR.gz file, so files that are not in the ls-laR.gz file are not deleted from the local host (also, see test cases below)
+  - _Github issue #41_ - Files in `/newstuff` are not deleted when the file is moved out of `/newstuff` in `ls-laR.gz`
+  - _Github issue #5_ - Add deleting of files off of the local filesystem using the `--delete` switch

 26Oct2011 - Test LWP::UserAgent changes
 - Using --dry-run only compares ls-laR.gz files, not all of the files in the archive